php-mime-mail-parser/php-mime-mail-parser/README.md

 }
 ```

+### Postfix configuration to manager email from a mail server

 Next you need to forward emails to this script above.
 For that I'm using [Postfix](http://www.postfix.org/) like a mail server, you need to configure /etc/postfix/master.cf

 Add this line at the end of the file (specify myhook to send all emails to the script test.php)